Art in Public Spaces

 There are over 70 public artworks currently on permanent display throughout the city.
-To view a list of these works, please click the link below.
+To view a list of these works, please click the links below.

-If you're looking to enjoy some of the city's public art, you can take a day trip to the Riverway precinct and stroll the public art trail, or see the permanent artworks located along The Strand, in the CBD, and in other areas of the city.
+If you're looking to enjoy some of the city's public art, you can take a day trip to the Jezzine Barracks precinct and stroll the public art trail, or see the permanent artworks located along The Strand, in the CBD, and in other areas of the city.

 Townsville is also the home to Ephemera: Seaside Sculptures, a biennial outdoor sculpture exhibition.
 Attracting over 180,000 local, national and international visitors in 2021, it is anticipated that audiences will exceed 200,000 in 2023, with the exhibition period expanding to 16 days, thanks to public feedback!

 In Bloom, created by local Cairn’s artist Daniel Wallwork, was commissioned by Townsville City Council.
 This 4.5-metre-high public art sculpture is located at the entrance to the North Queensland Stadium Precinct, corner of Wally Tallis Way and Pride Close.